In Sequoia National Park.

 |MAY-2010||propane generator powered electric light replaced by solar cell powered led light.|

 Crystal Cave occurs in a formation of limestone which was altered under high temperatures and pressure into marble.
-There are nearly 100 more marble solution caves in the Sequoia and Kings Canyon National Park.
-They are famous for impressive speleothems and Crystal Cave is know as the most impressive one.
+There are more than 240 karst caves in the Sequoia and Kings Canyon National Park marble.
+They are famous for impressive speleothems and Crystal Cave is known as the most impressive one.
 It is located in the Giant Forest area, between Ash Mountain entrance and the Giant Forest museum.
 There is no ticket office at the cave, tickets must be purchased in advance at Lodgepole or Foothills Visitor Centers!

 This cave is often referenced as Crystal Sequoia Cave, which is a good idea as there are virtually dozens of Crystal Caves all over the world.
 But the official name is still Crystal Cave.